 Another type of night vision camera converts photons (light particles) into electrons (negatively charged particles), thereby effectively converting light into an electrical signal.
 A device known as a photomultiplier is then used to multiply these electrons, brightening the image, which in turn passes through a green phosphor screen.

-The effect is that whatever the camera films is greatly brightened, while the green filter increases our ability to see details still further (human eyes are very sensitive to the colour green).
+The effect is that whatever the spotlight cam films is greatly brightened, while the green filter increases our ability to see details still further (human eyes are very sensitive to the colour green).
 This is the same basic technology as you find in night vision goggles.

 This type of night vision’s downsides are largely based on a slight loss of detail, as well as the human eye’s tendency to equate the loss of sharpness with a widening of distance.
 Accordingly, this type of night vision can make things appear further away than they actually are.
 By the same token, light sources captured on camera may appear to be much closer when viewed through this type of night vision device.

 Once again, both styles have benefits and drawbacks, detractors and supporters.
-You are more likely to encounter PIR night vision on your spotlight camera – and that’s OK, because it’s good technology.
+You are more likely to encounter PIR night vision on your spotlight cam – and that’s OK, because it’s good technology.
 You just need to find out how well it’s likely to suit your needs before you buy.

 Remember that 60% of UK home invasions take place under the cover of darkness, so a reliable night vision mode – capable of discerning details such as facial features and vehicle number plates, is very important when buying a home security camera.